Hello everyone, and welcome to PT Pioneer.

 Location, location, location.

-Location is one of the biggest, if not the biggest influencing factor when it comes to salary prospects in most careers.
+Location is one of the biggest, if not the biggest, influencing factors regarding salary prospects in most careers.

 Local economies, laws, and regulations all influence the wages in an area.
 It’s common for people to relocate to areas where these conditions favor a higher salary potential.